Ryokan Inn Yoshida-Sanso

-A Japanese ryokan is a unique style of inn that encapsulates some of Japan’s oldest cultural traditions.
+A Japanese ryokan inn is a unique style of accommodation that encapsulates some of Japan’s oldest cultural traditions.
 Although there are many ryokan across the country, few have maintained such detail and adherence to tradition as Yoshida-Sanso in Kyoto, which offers so much more than simply a place to rest your head.

 An Imperial History

-What makes Yoshida-Sanso even more special is that it is one of only six in Japan to have formerly been an Imperial Residence.
+What makes Ryokan Yoshida-Sanso even more special is that it is one of only six in Japan to have formerly been an Imperial Residence.
 Originally built as a home for Prince Higashi-Fushimi (Emperor Showa’s brother-in-law, and Uncle to Emperor Akihito) the property was built by master craftsmen in 1932.
 The design of the building incorporates traditional techniques and materials, with western elements to create a unique and timeless masterpiece.

 When Prince Higashi-Fushimi left the home to become a monk and take care of a local temple, Yoshida-Sanso became a family owned ryokan which has since been managed by Kyoko Nakamura and her daughter Tomoko.
 In a traditional ryokan the Okami is responsible for the management and running of the inn, from choosing decorations and menus, to greeting and serving guests throughout their stay.
 The role of an Okami is traditionally passed down matriarchally through the family, and it is obvious that the ladies here have fully embraced the tradition with pride.